 With Scripture Proofs

-Compiled by the Rev. Charles Haddon Spurgeon
+Compiled by Charles Haddon Spurgeon

 By the time Charles Spurgeon rose to prominence as a young pastor in London, the London Baptist Confession of 1689 and the Westminster Shorter Catechism had fallen into disuse among the Particular Baptists in England.
 The causes for this shift in historical moorings from the Westminster family of confessions and catechisms are many and varied.
 But when Spurgeon surveyed the state of Christ’s Church in his day, largely split between two theological extremes, he believed that their reintroduction would be an effective treatment for what ailed her.

 Spurgeon saw that the catechism was placed back in print (with some of his own notes and additions) somewhere about October 14, 1855.
 In that year Spurgeon turned 21.
 On that day Spurgeon preached to a large audience at the New Park Street Church from Psalm 90:1.
 The text that morning was, “Lord, thou hast been our dwelling place in all generations.”
 The sermon is found as number 46 in those volumes.
 When the sermon was prepared for the press it contained an announcement of the impending publication.

 I am persuaded that the use of a good Catechism in all our families will be a great safeguard against the increasing errors of the times, and therefore I have compiled this little manual from the Westminster Assembly’s and Baptist Catechisms, for the use of my own church and congregation.
 Those who use it in their families or classes must labour to explain the sense; but the words should be carefully learned by heart, for they will be understood better as years pass.

 May the Lord bless my dear friends and their families evermore, is the prayer of their loving Pastor.